quantum-elixir/quantum-core/README.md

 ## Setup

-To use Quantum in your project, edit the `mix.exs` file and add Quantum to both
+To use Quantum in your project, edit the `mix.exs` file and add Quantum to

 **1. the list of dependencies:**
 ```elixir